quanterall/HaskellMaterials/basics/01-values-and-functions.md

 more argument instead of the original two.

-It's quite common to use this fact by putting important arguments in the last parameter position of a function in order to let people use this pattern:
+It's quite common to use this fact by putting important arguments in the last parameter position of a function in order to let people use this pattern.

+### Interlude: Lambdas / Anonymous functions

+In the code snippet above we are using what is called an "anonymous function".
+This is a function defined in-place and passed to another function.
+These are also commonly called "lambdas".
+A lambda is written beginning with `\` (because it is supposed to resemble λ, an actual lambda), followed by the arguments that the function takes.
+After the arguments we have an arrow and what follows is the expression of the function, i.e. what usually comes after `=` in a normal function definition.

+### Common design patterns with partial application

 ```haskell
 import qualified Data.List as List